ArborealAudio/arbor/README.md

 language.
 You should be able to write plugins in C/C++/whatever and easily link that code to Arbor using the Zig build system.

+	* Could also have a `get_zig.sh` that will download latest stable Zig if you don't already have it

 * Easy cross-compilation.
 Compile to Mac/Linux/Windows from Mac/Linux/Windows,
 batteries included.